Ask an Expert

-While many people are familiar with the idea of organ donation, tissue donation is no less a gift of life.
-The gift of donated tissue can help many people in a variety of ways, and the stories of lives changed by generous donor are countless.
+While many people are familiar with the idea of organ donation, tissue donation is not as familiar, but is no less a gift of life.
+The gift of donated tissue can help many people in a variety of ways and the stories of lives changed by generous donors are countless.

-Everyday, donated corneas help restore sight to individuals suffering from corneal blindness or trauma to the eye.
+Every day, donated corneas help restore sight to individuals suffering from corneal blindness or trauma to the eye.
+Tens of thousands of corneal transplants are performed in the U.S. every year.

 Donated heart valves can replace damaged ones, allowing the heart to function again.
 When used in young patients, these donated heart valves can actually “grow” with the recipient and reduce the need for repeated surgeries.